alicjamusial/argon-driver/README.md

 This driver can be used both with Argon board or any FTDI-based board with SPI flash attached.

+Tested with N25Q, S25FL512S and Winbond W25Q flashes.

+**Remember**: different flashes can have various command addresses.
+If a command does not work on your flash device, there can be two reasons: it can have different address on this particular flash or your flash doesn't support this particular command at all.
+When in doubt, look into datasheets.

 ### ◾ Running software
 There are two versions of software included in [realases section]():
 - `argon.exe`